PJ1914/DID/README.md

 ## FAQs
 - Q: Why remove SystemToken?
   - A: Simplifies the protocol by dropping the native token dependency; reduces coupling and economic complexity.
-- Q: Is governance gone?
-  - A: The GovernanceManager was removed.
-DisputeResolution remains for adjudication and execution paths.
-- Q: Can I plug in another token later?
+\- Q: Can I plug in another token or governance layer later?
   - A: Yes.
-You can reintroduce a bond mechanism by adding a generic ERC20 interface and checks in DisputeResolution if needed.
+The contracts are modular—feel free to add custom governance modules or token hooks on top of the current foundation.

 ## Repository Guide
 - [`docs/system_overview.md`](docs/system_overview.md) — high-level architecture, tooling, and automation map